jhellenkamp/trackingWebService/README.md

 What it does:

-trackingWebService implements a platform to create and work on tickets with different peole.
+trackingWebService implements a platform to create and work on tickets with different people.
 It's main functionality is to analyse user activities and block tickets.

 How it works: